 My wife and I have been church exiles (self-imposed) for several years.
 Recently we started attending an Episcopal church here in Bellingham.
 The Episcopal Church is a branch of the Anglican communion world-wide, having split off from Anglicanism as a result of the American revolution, but remaining very much Anglican in theology and practice.

 I had never attended an Episcopal Church, nor did I know much about them.
 Nonetheless I came with some expectations.
-I expected to encounter a liturgical church service relatively devoid of life and energy.
-I also expected to find something theologically liberal.
+In particular, I expected to encounter a liturgical church service relatively devoid of life and energy, and something theologically liberal.
 These expectations, of course, reflected my lack of knowledge and experience.
-The Sunday morning services we have attended so far were indeed highly structured and liturgical, most everything coming out of the Anglican Book of Common Prayer.
-There as also a certain lack of spontaneity; predictability being the operative word.
+The Sunday morning services we have attended so far are indeed highly structured and liturgical, most everything coming out of the Anglican Book of Common Prayer.
+There was also a certain lack of spontaneity; predictability being the operative word.

-Trueda and I have attended only three services so far, but already some unexpected things have emerged.
+Trueda and I have attended only a few services so far, but already some unexpected things have emerged.

-My first observation is that I don’t believe I have ever attended a church service so immersed in scripture.
+My first observation is that I have never attended a church service so immersed in scripture.
 There were readings from the Old Testament and from the New Testament Epistles.
 Each ended with the reader saying, “The Word of the Lord” and the congregants responding with, “Thanks be to God.”
 That sounds simple enough, but I surprised by how powerful it was.

 The reading from the Gospel was especially interesting.
 A chime sounded several times as one of the priests, accompanied by several others, lifted a gold-plated book over his head and walked down the center aisle to about the half-way point, putting him in the middle of the congregation.
 Everyone stood.
 He chanted, “The Holy Gospel of our Lord Jesus Christ according to Matthew” (this was Easter Sunday).
 The congregants responded with a chant, “Glory to you, Lord Christ.”
 The priest read the Gospel passage for the day, ending with “The Gospel of the Lord.”
 To which the congregants responded, “Praise to you, Lord Christ.”
 It was a dramatic and powerful moment, full of symbolism, and clearly highlighting the centrality of the Gospels to the life of the church.

 My second observation is that the morning offering was treated more as an offering of ourselves to God than as a collection of money, with an extended back and forth between the presider and the people.
 On Easter Sunday, the entire collection was divided between (1) the church’s Alms Ministry, and (2) a program for feeding some 200 people five days a week in Seattle, carried on by a small Episcopal church there.
 In other words, they gave away the year’s single biggest offering collection.
 I was later told that they also do that with the Christmas Day offering.